 …Or a base layer made from bamboo

-BAM was the first brand in Europe to start offering bamboo clothing, back in 2006.
-Constantly innovating, it still leads the way in the comfort, quality and performance of bamboo clothing.
+Constantly innovating, the company produces comfortable, quality and performance clothing.
 It’s all 100% machine washable and is easy to pack as it takes up minimal space and doesn’t crease.

 Cashmere for pure luxury

 Peter Hardy, of Welove2ski tested the men’s touring gilet and performance jersey from Dhu Performance Cashmere, which provide a practical mid-layer without the bulk.
 They are both made from 100% cashmere, designed and handcrafted in Scotland.
 There are matching cashmere leggings, too.

 Peter says: “In my time I’ve tried every form of microfibre in an effort to keep warm on the mountain in mid-winter.
 I find it quite extraordinary that fabric used by the likes of Shackleton and Hillary is actually one the best!
 I admit to having been pretty sceptical when Dhu introduced me to it, but I am now a convert.